WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 5,816 square feet (816 square foot office area)

-The Enterprise Center of Lapeer was established to assist start up small businesses.
-The incubator will help budding new entrepreneurs turn their ideas into successful businesses by providing the necessary business needs.
+The Enterprise Center of Lapeer was established to assist startup small businesses, especially those considering factors like Lapeer taxes.
+The incubator helps budding new entrepreneurs turn their ideas into successful businesses by providing the necessary business resources.

 Flexibly Divided Manufacturing Space Government Procurement